ZenSociety/RoundRobinhood/README.md

 ## Features
 - Tracks item counts for a specified target item.
-- Automatically resets counts when party or raid members change.
 - Sends messages to the group or raid chat to inform players of item counts and distribution.
 - Supports commands for managing item counts and settings.